2025-2026:

 Philippe Sterlingot, D.O.
 (France)

-Chair At-Large Member
+Chair; At-Large Member

 Having initially studied biology, Mr. Sterlingot graduated as an osteopath in 1996 from the Collège International d’Ostéopathie – CIDO Saint-Etienne.
 He has been running a private practice since 1996 and, in 2002, was elected Chair of the Syndicat Français Des Ostéopathes.
 In 2007 Phillipe obtained a Masters in Law, with a focus on health.
 As national representative of French Osteopaths, he has been closely involved throughout the process of osteopathic recognition and regulation in France which began in 2002.
 Philippe has been an International affiliated member of the American Academy of Osteopathy since 2003 and the Osteopathic Cranial Academy since 2011.
 He has been Vice-Chair of the Forum for Osteopathic Regulation in Europe (FORE), until its merger with the European Federation and Forum for Osteopathy (EFFO) in 2018.
 He is currently the chair of the Unité pour l’ostéopathie, a French umbrella organisation which brings together the Syndicat Français Des Ostéopathes, an association of students in osteopathy, an association of colleges of osteopathy, and one of osteopaths.